pip-services/pip-services-docs/content/en/python/container/refer/references_decorator.md

 Gets an optional component reference that matches the specified locator.

 > get_one_optional(locator: Any): Any
-- **locator**: Any - ocator to find references by.
+- **locator**: Any - locator to find references by.
 - **returns**: Any - matching component reference or None if nothing was found.

 #### get_one_required
-Gets a required component reference that matches specified locator.
+Gets a required component reference that matches the specified locator.
 Throws a [ReferenceException](../../../commons/refer/reference_exception) when no references were found.

 > get_one_required(locator: Any): Any